 Please see additional measures ZERO-G is implementing to ensure flyer safety during the coronavirus pandemic.

-Your flight day will last about four hours and will go as follows:
+Your flight day will last about five hours and will go as follows:

 - Check-in.
 When you arrive at the designated ZERO-G facility, you will check in with your government-issued picture identification.
 You will then be provided with a light breakfast and given additional instructions prior to your weightless flight.